rust-lang/book/src/ch17-03-more-futures.md

 This means that async can be useful even for compute-bound tasks, depending on what else your program is doing, because it provides a useful tool for structuring the relationships between different parts of the program.
-This is a form of *cooperative multitasking*, where each future has both the power to determine when it hands over control via await points.
+This is a form of *cooperative multitasking*, where each future has the power to determine when it hands over control via await points.
 Each future therefore also has the responsibility to avoid blocking for too long.
 In some Rust-based embedded operating systems, this is the *only* kind of multitasking!

 In real-world code, you won’t usually be alternating function calls with await points on every single line, of course.
 While yielding control in this way is